icheft/IBM-Data-Science-Professional-Certificate/02 - Tools for Data Science/04-GitHub.md

 And can delete the branch after there is no need for further changes.

 ## Git and GitHub via command line

 ## Branching and Merging via Command Line

 ## Contributing to Repositories via Pull Request
+Still have to go onto the GitHub website and manually pull request to other repositories.